-The Board meets monthly and is supported by a Secretariat.
+The Board meets at least six times a year and is supported by a Secretariat.
 Meetings are open to the public except where confidential items are being considered.
 Details of meetings, agendas and minutes are available on this website.

 Board membership is by way of a selection and appointment process.
 The Minister of Māori Development invites